ludmilaprvst/CalIPE/Documentation/input_files.rst

 	- Depth: hypocentral depth of the earthquake,
 	- Hmin: shallow limit of depth uncertainty,
 	- Hmax: deep limit of depth uncertainty,
+	- QH: Quality of the instrumental depth estimate (including the depth limits), ranked between A (very good) and E (unknown)

 An example of the Evt file is available in the CalIPE_examples repository (address), in the Data folder.
 When creating your own Evt file, please respect the columns names.